 The overall objective of the project is to integrate into a single facility and to use one main technology chain for the conversion of several types of urban bio-wastes into valuable bio-based products, while also minimizing any residual or consequent waste to be disposed of.

-- collection and analysis of data on urban bio-waste production, their characteristics and present management systems in selected territorial clusters.
+- collection and analysis of data on urban organic waste production, their characteristics and present management systems in selected territorial clusters.

-- well-targeted experimental activity to solve a number of open technical issues related to the conversion of mixed bio-waste feedstock into close-to-market bio-based products, by using the appropriate combination of innovative and catalogue-proven technologies.
+- well-targeted experimental activity to solve a number of open technical issues related to the conversion of mixed organic waste feedstock into close-to-market bio-based products (in particular biodegradable bioplastics), by using the appropriate combination of innovative and catalogue-proven technologies.

 - market analysis within several economic scenarios and business models for full exploitation of bio-based products (including a path forward to remove regulatory barriers and constraints).

-More in detail, as also required from the Call CIRC-05, urban bio-waste will include:
+More in detail, as also required from the Call CIRC-05, urban organic waste includes:

 - the organic fraction from separate collection of municipal solid waste, such as food and kitchen waste from households, restaurants, caterers and retail premises,